hari767676/hari767676/README.md

 ---

 🔥 About Me:
-🎓 B.Tech Student at PES University, Bangalore
+🎓 Graduated from Bangalore Institute of Technology(2020-2024) in Electronics and communication engineering.
 💻 Passionate about Embedded C, Microcontrollers & AI in Automotive
 🛠 Building innovative projects in IoT, RTOS & Low-Level Firmware
 📡 Exploring Communication Protocols & Hardware-Software Integration